keras-team/autokeras/docs/templates/tutorial/overview.md

 ## Supported Tasks

-AutoKeras supports several tasks with extremely simple interface.
+AutoKeras supports several tasks with an extremely simple interface.
 You can click the links below to see the detailed tutorial for each task.

-**Suported Tasks**:
+**Supported Tasks**:

 [Image Classification](/tutorial/image_classification)